gbradley/laravel-api-resource/readme.md

 ### Extending the new resource class

-In your resource, instead of extending Laravel's `Response`, change this to extend `GBradley\ApiResource\Resource` instead:
+In your resource, instead of extending Laravel's `Resource`, change this to extend `GBradley\ApiResource\Resource` instead:

 	namespace App\Http\Resources;